01mf02/jq-lang-spec/icfp.typ

 an array of values, or
 an associative map from strings to values.

-jq is a tool that provides a language to define filters and an interpreter to execute them.
+jq is a tool that
+provides a language to define filters and executes programs written in that language.
 Where UNIX filters operate on streams of characters, jq filters operate on streams of JSON values.
 This allows to manipulate JSON data with relatively compact filters.